Authorized Eastern Canada distributor · Dyneema® synthetic chains

 Press-line maintenance, die handling, finished-panel rigging.
 Speed of rig + surface preservation = standard tooling in modern stamping plants.

-05 · Quebec distribution
+05 · Eastern Canada distribution

 Catalogue + quote